 Cenovus continues to focus on near, mid, and long-term strategies to optimize netbacks for its production.
-As at December 31, 2017, Cenovus has entered into various transportation and storage commitments totaling \$18.3 billion, \$8.8 billion of which relate to pipelines that are in approval or construction phases but are not yet in service.
-The Corporation's portfolio of transportation commitments includes feeder pipelines from its production areas to the major Alberta trade centres and major pipelines to markets downstream of these centres.
+As at December 31, 2018, Cenovus has entered into various transportation and storage commitments totaling \$23 billion, \$14 billion of which relate to pipelines that are in approval or construction phases, but are not yet in service.
+With our committed capacity on pipeline projects, Cenovus has substantial potential future pipeline capacity to the West Coast and U.S. Gulf Coast.
+In addition, Cenovus signed three-year agreements with major rail companies to transport approximately 100,000 barrels per day of heavy crude oil from northern Alberta to various destinations on the U.S. Gulf Coast.

+The Corporation's portfolio of transportation commitments includes feeder pipelines from its production areas to the major Alberta trade centres, major pipelines to markets downstream of these centres and rail transportation agreements.
 Other transportation commitments are primarily related to diluent supply, railcar transportation as well as tankage and terminalling of both crude oil blend and condensate volumes.
-Cenovus's transportation portfolio also includes a crude-by-rail terminal located at Bruderheim, Alberta.